-“We can not right matters by taking from one what he has honestly acquired to bestow upon another what he has not earned.”
+“Great lives never go out; they go on.”
 He is the first president to have his voice preserved by means of recording.
 He was also the first president to have electricity in White House, however, he and his wife were so fearful of being electrocuted, they refused to touch the light switches, often sleeping with the lights on!
 He was also the only president to lose a presidential re-election to a former president.
 He is Benjamin Harrison VI, 23rd President of the United States, serving from March 4, 1889, until March 4, 1893.
 Benjamin, the grandson of William Harrison, 9th President of the United States and great-grandson of Benjamin Harrison V, signer of the Declaration of Independence, was born on August 20, 1833, in North Bend, Ohio.
 Benjamin’s family was one of the First Families of Virginia, with roots going all the way back to Jamestown.
 Benjamin attended Farmer’s College, where he met his first wife, Caroline Scott.
 In 1850, he transferred to Miami University in Oxford, Ohio, and went on to study and practice law.

 In 1853, Benjamin married Caroline, in a ceremony, that her father, a Presbyterian minister, presided over.
 Benjamin and Caroline were both also Presbyterian.
 In 1856, Benjamin joined the Republican party and was elected Indianapolis City Attorney.
 Two years later, Benjamin opened his own law practice with William Wallace.
 Benjamin remained active in politics, becoming Reporter of Decisions for the Indiana Supreme Court in 1860.
 That same year, Benjamin opened a new law firm with William Fishback.